chrisjrob/chrisjrob.github.io/_posts/2008-06-30-using-amarok-as-your-podcasting-client.md

 Until I stumbled across [this page][howto] I was using [Kitty] to download Podcasts and [Amarok] to manage them thereafter.
 Unfortunately I could not get on with Kitty and it is no longer being developed.
 In any case, you really only want one application.

 So I went hunting for an alternative to Amarok that would handle Podcasts, only to discover that Amarok itself supports Podcasts.
-Basically all you need to do is under Playlists >> Podcasts right-click and Add Podcast, but [this link][howto] explains in more detail.
+Basically all you need to do is under Playlists &rarr; Podcasts right-click and Add Podcast, but [this link][howto] explains in more detail.

 <!--more-->